Microsoft Teams Connector

-Your Dynatrace environment can integrate with Microsoft Teams channels using Microsoft Teams for Workflow Microsoft Teams for Workflows in automation workflows.
+Your Dynatrace environment can integrate with Microsoft Teams channels using Microsoft Teams Connector Microsoft Teams Connector in automation workflows.

 Deprecation